[Investigation] Cyprus: Russia's EU weak link?

 Subservience?

-The extent to which Cyprus bows to Russia outside financial affairs is debatable.
+The extent to which Cypriot institutions bow to the Kremlin outside financial affairs is debatable.

 Its attorney general showed backbone by handing evidence on Manafort to the US and one of its courts recently granted an injunction which annoyed Putin.